icons8/lunacy-docs/docs/layerstyles.md

     OR
 * Right-click the style in the list and select **Duplicate** on the displayed menu.

+Also, you can select and duplicate several styles at a time.

+### Copying styles between documents

+To copy styles between documents:

+1. Select one or several styles in the source document (hold down `Ctrl` or `Shift` to select multiple items).
+2. Right-click and select **Copy style** on the displayed menu.
+3. Switch to the target document.
+4. Open the **Styles** tab.
+5. Right-click over the left panel and select **Paste style** on the displayed menu.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/layerstyles-copyph.png" height="auto"><source src="/public/layerstyles-copy.mp4" type="video/mp4"></video>

 ### Deleting styles and categories

 To delete a style: